shivanshBTW/alkye-fe/README.md

 ### Login:

-You can input any email and password in the login fields.
-This will fetch details for a randomly generated mock user from a public API I used.
-Alternatively, you can go to the sign-up page, which will go through the same process.
+There was no design for a login flow, and no API for the signup flow, so I implemented the sign-up flow design and used the login API in it, I can change any of those or implement both of those if provided with the required dependencies.
+Rest of the flow is working with performance measured.

 ### Home Page:

-Once you reach the home page, it will fetch a list of randomly generated posts.
-Users can also post their thoughts.
+Once you reach the home page, it will fetch a list of posts fetched from the provided API with auth

 ### Logout: